 During 2013, Andy worked for the International Management Group (IMG) under an EU funded project to support Myanmar’s Ministry of Labour, Employment and Social Security (MoLES) on migration policy development.

-From 2009 onwards, Andy voluntarily advised and assisted the Migrant Worker Rights Network (MWRN), a Myanmar migrant worker membership based organization with over 4, 000 members, based in Mahachai, Samut Sakorn, Thailand and Yangon, Myanmar.
+From 2009 onwards, Andy has voluntarily advised and assisted the Migrant Worker Rights Network (MWRN), a Myanmar migrant worker membership based organization with over 5, 000 members, based in Mahachai, Samut Sakorn, Thailand and Yangon, Myanmar.
 He was international affairs advisor to MWRN from 2014 to 2016.

 Mahidol University, Thailand